 The desperate Soviets used the ice and water road across Lake Ladoga to transport supplies to its three million surrounded soldiers and civilians.
 They also used the lake to evacuate about one million civilians.
 Some other 300,000 Soviet soldiers breathed their last breath defending the city and attempting to raise the siege.
 In January 1944, the Red Army successes in other front sectors enabled the Soviets to lift the blockade.
 The German forces were so weak by this time that they enabled the Soviet troops to drive them away from the city and Soviet soil.
 The German forces then retreated southward from the town on January 27th.
 Ultimately, the Red Army regained control of the city of Leningrad.
 Adolf Hitler's plan of strangling the city was unsuccessful.

 Outcome of the Siege

-The siege of Leningrad led to the loss of many lives and the destruction of very many landmarks.
+The Siege of Leningrad led to the loss of many lives and the destruction of very many landmarks.
 The Nazi bombing caused severe destruction of homes, hundreds of buildings, public schools, hospitals, and industrial plants.
 Museums and palaces in the suburbs were destroyed, vandalized and looted by the Nazis.
-The siege of Leningrad occurred from 1941-1945 with hunger and cold being the cities greatest enemies.
+The siege of Leningrad occurred from 1941-1945 with hunger and cold being the city's greatest enemies.
 Food supplies were cut resulting into cannibalism and feeding on animals such as cats, horses, and rats.
 Furthermore, the earth was frozen which meant that those who died could not be buried.
 The blockade of Leningrad became historically known as the worst famine ever among developed nations.